-The mining industry is an integral part of the B.C.
+In the coming year, government will continue to work on initiatives and policies to strengthen the mining sector.
+Mining is an integral part of the B.C.
 Advantage - and it plays a prominent role in why B.C. is such an attractive place to invest.
 By sharing ideas and building partnerships, the B.C. mining industry will continue to be a success story into the future.